miraisolutions/secretsanta/README.md

 [![codecov](https://codecov.io/gh/miraisolutions/secretsanta/branch/master/graph/badge.svg)](https://codecov.io/gh/miraisolutions/secretsanta)

 ### Development

 We assume **PyCharm** on **Ubuntu >= 16.04** as the development environment.

-In PyCharm, first check out this repository into a new project.
+In PyCharm, check out this repository into a new project, e.g. using menu `VCS > Checkout from Version Control`.

-Next, open the **Terminal** pane.
+Shell commands below should be entered in the **Terminal** pane of PyCharm.
 Sorry but there is no shortcut in PyCharm to send code to the terminal...
 (I tried both *Quick Lists* and *Macros* but neither seems exactly fit for this purpose.)

+#### Virtual environment

 We'll use a virtual environment to keep things neat and tidy (and you don't want to be Mr. Messy, now do you).
 A couple of useful references about virtual environments if you've never used them before: